1.0x

 Techniques:

 Repetition builds automaticity.
 The more you repeat a behavior, the easier it becomes — regardless of motivation.
+This principle aligns with behavioral economics, where reducing “activation energy” increases the likelihood of action.

 The 4th Law: Make It Satisfying